Immigration to Sweden: Trust

 Sweden is together with other Nordic countries for its high level of both institutional and interpersonal trust.
 According to surveys by SOM Institute, the trust in institutions were not affected by the large waves of immigration during the European migrant crisis.
 A 2017 study by Lund University also found that social trust was lower among people in regions with high levels of past non-Nordic immigration than among people in regions with low levels of past immigration.
 The negative effect on trust was more pronounced for immigration from culturally distant countries.

 Honour culture

-In a 2018 interview, researcher Astrid Schlytter stated that polls had shown that a third of all girls with two foreign-born parents faced restrictions in school, are forbidden to have a boyfriend and must be a virgin when they marry and they are not allowed to choose whom they marry.
-Using patterns of behaviour observed in Denmark, Norway and the UK Schlytter estimated that 240 000 youth suffer under an honour culture (Swedish: hedersförtryck).
+According to John Åberg, it is unclear how many people are experiencing honour culture in Sweden.
+The phenomenon is associated with socially isolated immigrant families.
+State statistics from Sweden suggest that around 70,000 people might experience from honour-related oppression.
+Researcher Astrid Schlytter claims, based on unspecified research conducted in other countries, that the number could be as high as 240,000.